fujs999/official-ptlib/README.md

 1. Create a new release branch named `release/<YYYY-MM>` from an appropriate position on the integration branch.
-1. Update the Release number in the RPM spec file to 2 (should always be 1 on the integration branch).
+1. Increment the major version component of the Release tag in the RPM spec file to 1 (should always be 0 on the integration branch).
 1. Update the build dependencies in the RPM spec file to require exact versions.
+   Consider whether the release tag also needs to be included in the target version (may vary from dependency to dependency).
    This makes it easier to go back and recreate a specific release build at a later date, even if newer versions of the build dependencies have been released.